 - Potato skins (cooked and raw)

-- Excessive amounts of beet leaves, swiss chard, spinach (contain oxalic acid which can be poisonous in large amounts).
+- Excessive amounts of beet leaves, swiss chard, and spinach (which contain oxalic acid which can be poisonous in large amounts)

 So now let’s talk about some of the feeding myths that I hear ALL the time.